MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-markdown-guidance.md

 ## Page visits for wiki pages

-See how many page visits exist, for the last 30 days, for any wiki page.
-Automatically, you can see an aggregated page visits count for the last 30 days on every page.
+Automatically, you see an aggregated page visits count for the last 30 days on every page.

-Use the batch API `pagesBatch` to see the daily quantity of visits to all pages in a paginated way, however these page visits aren't sorted by number of visits.
+Use the batch API `pagesBatch` to see the daily quantity of visits to all pages in a paginated way.
+They aren't sorted by number of visits, however.
 For data over 30 days old, you can get all page visits using the rest API.
-You can make a dashboard for the top 100 visited pages of a wiki, and then sort them based on the number of visits to get the top 100.
-Store these visits in your database if you need to sum up all 100 days of data to get views for last 100 days.
+Sort these pages based on the number of visits to get the top 100.
+You can store these visits in a dashboard or database.

 ![Wiki page visits](_img/wiki/wiki-page-visits.png)